Riesz-based orientation of localizable Gaussian fields: Riesz-based orientation of self-similar Gaussian fields with stationary increments

 \subsection{Self-similar Gaussian fields with stationary increments\\}

-In what follows we shall focus on the special case of self-similar Gaussian fields admitting stationary increments.
-Remember that the bidimensional Gaussian field $X$ is said to {\it admit stationary increments} if for any $\vx\in\mathbb{R}^2$,
+In what follows we shall focus on the special case of $H$--self-similar Gaussian fields admitting stationary increments ($H$-sssi), studied in \cite{Do79, BJR97, bonami2003anisotropic}.
+Remember that the bidimensionnal Gaussian field $X$ is said to {\it admit stationary increments} if for any $\vx\in\mathbb{R}^2$,

 whereas $X$ is said to be {\it $H$--self-similar} (see~\cite{Do79}), for some $H\in (0,1)$ if